jhogan/core/STYLE.md

 for more.

-In the ORM, and underscore is used in orm.association classes to seperate the names of the two entities being associated:
+In the ORM, and underscore is used in orm.association classes to separate the names of the two entities being associated:

     class order(orm.entity):
         ...